6 – 22 August 2009

 Komodo is special.
 Its geological location and exchange of tide currents from the Indian Ocean and the Pacific has made it so.
 It now ranks as one of our top and favourite tropical dive destinations.

+Padar Island.
+A grassland environment with lots of dry bushes that made the sound of rain when rattled.
 The topside landscape is dry and barren – an open savannah or grassland ecosystem so like the Australian outback, and the underwater world is a totally mind-blowing contrast.

-The intact coral reefs, the clear current and clean warm waters of north Komodo, the cold upwelling and nutrient-rich waters of south Komodo and of course the fish and critters kept us very busy doing four dives a day onboard the beautiful Indonesian phinisi schooner The Seven Seas.
+Contrast of barren land and untouched coral reefs like from the Jurassic era.
+This is the unique beauty of Komodo The intact coral reefs, the clear current and clean warm waters of north Komodo, the cold upwelling and nutrient-rich waters of south Komodo and of course the fish and critters kept us very busy doing four dives a day onboard the beautiful Indonesian phinisi schooner The Seven Seas.
 This entry is a case of say less but show more.
 This is our Komodo underwater photo gallery:

 THE REEF